-To get to this conclusion took a little bit of thinking, but I compared the conversion rate of the overall Reach to link clicks on the Agorapulse page and every testing site I put the data through let me know the results were over 97% significant .
+To get to this conclusion, I compared the conversion rate of the overall Reach to link clicks on the Agorapulse page and every testing site I put the data through let me know the results were over 97% significant.

-The AB Testguide let’s us see that Link posts (B) had a 97.49% higher conversion rate and gives us 99% confidence the results are significant.
+The AB Testguide demonstrates that Link posts (B) had a 97.49% higher conversion rate and gives us 99% confidence the results are significant.

 I also ran these same numbers through our internal formula and through Kissmetrics A/B testing site, the results were the same: